qubacy/geoqq/general/api/http/desc.md

 ## Some details

 - `"<id>"` is a special unsigned type for keys.
-- Time field is in UTC format.
+- Time field is in UTC (Unix Time Stamp) format.
 - `"<base64-string>"` is the standard base64 encoding, as defined in RFC 4648.

 ### Error response